Jonah Gadjovich

 Growing up in Whitby, Ontario, Gadjovich began playing minor ice hockey with the Whitby Wildcats of the Eastern AAA Hockey League.
 He was soon drafted by the Owen Sound Attack in the second round of the 2014 Ontario Hockey League (OHL) Priority Selection.
 Through his tenure with the Attack, Gadjovich accumulated 89 goals and 66 assists through 228 games played.

 Early life

-Gadjovich was born on October 8, 1998, in Whitby, Ontario.
-He was born into an athletic family as his uncles Blair and Tony MacDonald were active within the National Hockey League (NHL).
+Gadjovich was born on October 12, 1998, in Whitby, Ontario.
+He was born into an athletic family of Macedonian descent as his uncles Blair and Tony MacDonald were active within the National Hockey League (NHL).
 Blair played 219 career NHL games with the Edmonton Oilers and Vancouver Canucks while Tony is the director of amateur scouting for the Carolina Hurricanes.